 We came up with a solution to split the design drawings in to separate Planning and Permitted Development applications.
 We used PD rights to win approval for all the roof changes, and Planning Approval for the extensions.

+Our architectural design for the rear extension creates a fantastic family space with 7m wide sliding glass doors.
+The space opens completely on to the garden in the summer.
 A very large frameless glass roof light brings lots of natural day light in to the kitchen and dining area.
 The side extension is accessed through a sliding door from the kitchen, and neatly contains the pantry, store and utility rooms.

 As part of the full house refurbishment every aspect of the interior was given attention.
 A cinema room was created on the ground floor with double sliding doors to enter, recessed floor lights, coffered ceiling with rope lights, and recessed speakers and screen.
 Patterned wallpaper was also chosen to complete the décor and give the room its own tone and atmosphere away from the main living space.

 Each room in the house was planned in detail along with choices of colour and finishes to suit our clients taste and requirements.
 The family bathroom features carefully planned diamond shaped tiling with the exact position and colour of each tile chosen to create a distinctive pattern on the floor and walls.

 We designed side and rear roof extensions to maximise space for loft conversion to make 2 bedrooms and an extra bathroom.
 To add to the feeling of space the bedrooms have frameless glass rooflights that increase the head height and bring light in to the study spaces.